Aveglia/vAMPirus/README.md

 6. (EXPERIMENTAL) Added Minimum Entropy Decomposition analysis using the oligotyping program produced by the Meren Lab.
 This allows for sequence clustering based on sequence positions of interest (biologically meaningful) or top positions with the highest Shannon's Entropy (read more here: https://merenlab.org/software/oligotyping/ ; and below).

+7. Phylogeny-based clustering ASV or AminoType sequences with TreeCluster (https://github.com/niemasd/TreeCluster; https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0221068)

-7. Color nodes on phylogenetic trees based on Taxonomy or Minimum Entropy Decomposition results
+8. Color nodes on phylogenetic trees based on Taxonomy or Minimum Entropy Decomposition results

 8. PCoA plots added to Analyze  report if NMDS does not converge.